 Most recently, Dining successfully set up a comprehensive composting program with the County of Santa Cruz and subsequently with the city of Marina and their facility as the county/city program ended during the 2009-2010 year.
 Over 500 tons of food waste was composted in 2010-2011.
-In 2011-2012 Dining partnered with the Global Village Café and Shakespeare Santa Cruz at branching out composting efforts to non-UCSC Dining locations.
+In 2011-2012 Dining partnered with Global Village Cafe to

+Shakespere Santa Cruz to expand composting to non-UCSC dining sites.
+These efforts resulted in an average of 20 tons diverted from landfill to compost.
 Dining will continue to work with other campus food vendors to examine ways to increase composting and reduce overall waste to support the zero waste by 2020 goal set forth in the UC Policy.